honerlaw/serverless-fargate-plugin/README.md

 Based on templates found here: https://github.com/nathanpeck/aws-cloudformation-fargate

 #### About
 This plugin will create a cluster, load balancer, vpc, subnets, and one or more services to associate with it.
-This plugin implements the Public VPC / Public Load Balancer / Public Subnet approach found in the templates above.
+This plugin implements the following approaches:

+- Public VPC / Public ELB / Public Subnet
+- Private VPC / Private ELB / Private ELB

 If you would like to reference the VPC elsewhere (such as in the [serverless-aurora-plugin](https://github.com/honerlaw/serverless-aurora-plugin)).
 The VPC will be called `VPC{stage}` where `{stage}` is the stage in the serverless.yml.
 The subnets will be called `SubnetName{stage}{index}` where `{stage}`is the stage in the serverless.yml, and `{index}` references the index of the subnet that was specified in the subnets array. *THESE ARE NOT ADDED TO OUTPUT*.
 So you can only reference them in the same serverless.yml / same cf stack.

 #### Notes
-- This implements a Public VPC / Public Subnet / Public Load Balancer approach, I may in the future add the other approaches but for now this suites my personal needs.
 - This plugin only supports AWS
 - Docker image must be built / uploaded / and properly tagged
 - It is assumed that the process running in the docker container is listening for HTTP requests.

-#### TODO
-- Tests
-- Better TS Definitions
-- Option to not use ELB
-- Auto certification trhough plugin https://github.com/schwamster/serverless-certificate-creator
-- More options

 #### Options
 ```javascript